MetPX/sarracenia/c/README.rst

 ------------------

 The librabbitmq version needs to be > 0.8,  this is newer than what is in ubuntu 16.04.
-So you need to git clone ... then
+So you need to git clone from https://github.com/alanxz/rabbitmq-c  ... then built it there.

 export RABBIT_BUILD=*directory where rabbit has been built*